OpenNebula/website/content/product/integration_references/marketplace_appliances/vllm.md

 ## Appliance Description

 [vLLM](https://docs.vllm.ai/) is a high-performance inference engine optimized for serving transformer LLMs with low latency, high throughput, token-level streaming, and efficient GPU memory usage.
-This appliance packages vLLM into a ready-to-run and configurable OpenNebula VM image to simplify deployment on your OpenNebula cloud for inference workloads.
+This appliance packages vLLM into a configurable OpenNebula VM image which is ready to run, with the purpose of simplified deployment on your OpenNebula cloud for inference workloads.

 ## Main Features